Why You Shouldn’t Dilute RV Antifreeze

 Why Is RV Antifreeze Pink?

 There’s really no solid answer as to why RV antifreeze is pink but it’s a very easy way to identify it in a store.
-You should only use RV antifreeze when winterizing your RV or trailers water system because RV antifreeze is made with non-toxic chemicals that are safe to use in a drinking water system.
+You should only use RV antifreeze when winterizing your camper or trailer’s water system because it’s made with non-toxic chemicals that are safe to use in a drinking water system.